5 remedies to relieve aching legs

 Cramps in the legs or feet can occur during activity, or during rest, such as while you’re asleep.
 Insufficient magnesium is the most common cause of muscle cramps and taking a magnesium supplement relieves them well in most cases.
 Cramps may also occur due to dehydration or insufficient sodium, particularly if you do a lot of sweating in a hot climate.

 If your body retains a lot of fluid, it can accumulate in your legs and feet, particularly by the end of the day if you’ve been on your feet.
 Reducing the amount of sugar, dairy products and gluten in your diet can help to significantly reduce fluid retention.
 Improving the strength of your capillaries helps to improve circulation and reduces fluid accumulation in your legs.
-The herbs in Vein and Fluid Relief capsules should help if this is a problem for you.

 Occasionally, tired, aching or swollen legs can be caused by a more serious health condition, such as a blood clot, stress fracture, tendon or ligament problem, kidney or liver condition.
 Therefore please see your doctor to rule out one of these.